How to Use LinkedIn Premium to Grow Revenue

 What is InMail from LinkedIn?

-A premium user have a feature, called LinkedIn InMail.
+A premium user have an additional feature, called LinkedIn InMail.
 InMail allows members to message people they are not connected to within LinkedIn.
 It’s like having an email address but bypassing someone’s regular inbox.
 LinkedIn claims that InMail is 2.6x more effective than emails alone.

 Note: an InMail message can only have up to 200 characters in the subject line and no more than 1,900 characters in the body.
 Unused InMail credit expire after 90 days.
 However, when someone you messaged through InMail responds, you get your credit back.